Our aspiration: your well-being

 We want to help you feel good.
 In this brochure, you will learn everything you need to know about scars and scar therapy.
 Scar therapy is a complex issue that often raises many questions for those affected, but also for their family members.
 How is skin structured?
 How and why do scars form?
 What scar therapy options are there and how can scar therapy help you?
 We will try to answer many of your questions so that you can receive the best support and experience Freedom in Motion!

-The term phlebology refers to the study of disorders that affect the veins (Greek: Phlebos = vein, blood vessel).
-Based on a survey of the World Health Organization (WHO), venous disorders rank among the most common diseases worldwide.
+The term phlebology refers to the study of disorders that affect the veins (Greek: phlebos = vein, blood vessel).
+Based on a survey of the World Health Organization (WHO), vein problems rank among the most common diseases worldwide.
 Venous leg disorders are some of the earliest documented illnesses suffered by mankind.
 They can vary greatly in severity, and only very few people are completely symptom-free.

-Venous disorders may manifest themselves as mild symptoms, such as a feeling of heaviness in the legs.
+Venous disorders may manifest with only mild symptoms, such as a feeling of heaviness in the legs.
 Other affected persons may suffer from pronounced venous dysfunction with severe impairments.
-Often problems arise, when they could perhaps have been avoided, due to lack of knowledge about the functioning of the body.
-Venous disorders should always be taken seriously and any early signs, such as spider veins, diagnosed and treated as soon as possible.
+Often problems arise when they could perhaps have been avoided, due to lack of knowledge about the functioning of the body.
+Venous disorders should always be taken seriously and any early signs, such as spider veins, should be diagnosed and treated as soon as possible.

 - 5 litres of blood are pumped through our bodies every minute